kibblewhite/BlazorEditorJs/README.md

 - UI Unit Testing using Microsoft's [playwright](https://playwright.dev/)
 - Better exception handling, either: catch and log / bubble up to the application layer / handles error by passing exception message up to calling method
-- Use of ValueObjects to handle results and data internally (TBC)
+- Use of Monads to handle results and data internally (TBC)

 Notes: